cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 * [Strategy Allocation](#StrategyAllocation)

-Command Counters may not be moved from one area to another, except during the  [Reallocate Command Counters and Fleet Supply Upkeep step](#ReallocateCommandCounters_StatusPhaseStep)  of the Status Phase.
+Command Counters may not be moved from one area to another, unless a specific effect allows it, for example the [Reallocate Command Counters and Fleet Supply Upkeep step](#ReallocateCommandCounters_StatusPhaseStep) of the Status Phase.

 <!-- ![CommandCounterZones](./Images/CommandCounterZones.jpg) -->